taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ~~~~~~~~

-- in the next step, let's come up with sample data that can be used in the React components, the sample data gets defined and becomes the input of the `App` component, later this data will get fetched from the Hacker News API
+In the next step you can come up with sample data that can be used in the React components.
+The sample data becomes the input of the `App` component.
+At a later point in time this data will get fetched from the Hacker News API.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~
-import React from 'react';
-import ReactDOM from 'react-dom';
-import App from './components';
-import './index.css';
+...

 # leanpub-start-insert
 const stories = [